Minimizing Convex Functions with Rational Minimizers: Meta Algorithm

 where the first equality follows because $W_0 \cap P_0$ is a subspace of $W_0$.
 Since $\Pi_{P_0}(\Lambda) = \Pi_{W_0 \cap P_0}(\Lambda)$ as $v \in W_0$, this shows that the invariant $\Lambda = \Pi_{W_0}(\mathbb{Z}^n)$ holds throughout the algorithm.

-As we assumed that $f$ has a unique minimizer $x^* \in \mathbb{Z}^n$, we prove that Algorithm~\ref{alg:main_algo} finds $x^*$.
-Since $\textsc{RandomWalkCG}$ in Line~\ref{line:randomwalkcg} preserves $x^*$, we only need to prove that dimension reduction in Line~\ref{line:reduce_dim_begin}-\ref{line:reduce_dim_end} preserves the minimizer of $f$.
-In the following, we show the stronger statement that each dimension reduction iteration in Line~\ref{line:reduce_dim_begin}-\ref{line:reduce_dim_end} preserves all integral points in $K$.
+We now prove that Algorithm~\ref{alg:meta_algo} finds the unique minimizer $x^* \in S_\varphi^n$.
+Note that in the beginning of the algorithm, we have $x^* \in K$.
+Since \textsc{CenterOfGravity} in Line~\ref{line:CG} always preserves $x^* \in K$, we only need to prove that dimension reduction in Line~\ref{line:reduce_dim_begin}-\ref{line:reduce_dim_end} preserves $x^* \in K$.
+In the following, we show the stronger statement that each dimension reduction iteration in Line~\ref{line:reduce_dim_begin}-\ref{line:reduce_dim_end} preserves all rational points in $K \cap S_\varphi^n$.